binbashar/le-genai-ml/genai-agentcore-demos/AWS_SETUP.md

 ---

-## Step 5: Enable Bedrock Model Access
+## Step 5: Enable Bedrock Model Access (Legacy Accounts Only)

-**As of October 2025**: Bedrock models are automatically enabled for new AWS accounts.
-This step is only needed for legacy accounts.
+👉 **As of October 2025**: Bedrock models are automatically enabled for new AWS accounts.
+This step is only needed for legacy accounts. 👈

 ### For Legacy Accounts Only